AndyClifton/lit-pro-sci-pub-demo/publications/GitHub_Markdown/main.md

 <!-- Something something reproducible research, mumble, grumble, get off my lawn, grumble. -->

 Scientific progress is underpinned by the exchange of information between scientists.
-This allows others to repeat work and confirm – or refute – findings, and adds to the reputability of the research.
-And, the methods that are developed can be re-used by others.
-These ideas are sometimes lumped together under the heading of \`\`reproducible research’’, and as a result of applying these tenets, new developments make their way into the body of knowledge.
+This allows others to reuse methods, repeat work and confirm – or refute – findings, and adds to the reputability of the research.
+These ideals are sometimes lumped together under the heading of \`\`reproducible research’’.
+As a result of applying these methods, new developments can make their way into the body of knowledge.

 Reproducible research is beneficial in many non-academic settings, for example by showing that a consultant applied all relevant standards in